preyero/icwsm22-supporting-toxicity-with-KG/readme.md

 └───scripts
 ```

-Set up the project using a virtual environment:
+To set up the project using a virtual environment:

 ```bash
     $ python -m venv <env_name>